BrentGrammer/PWA-app/NOTES/Dev-setup.md

 ### Updating Service Worker on Code Change

 - **3 ways to refresh the service worker when changes are made in your code base:**
-  - Go to `Application` -> `Clear Storage` -> `Clear site data` and refresh the page to load the new service worker
+  - Go to `Application` -> `Clear Storage` -> `Clear site data` and refresh the page to load the new service worker.
+Note this will clear any subscriptions you have setup on the sw like for push notifications.
-  - Update the version number in your service worker and refresh the browser, click on `skip waiting` and refresh and `activate` if given the option in Dev tools under `Application` -> `Service Workers`
+  - If code outside your service worker is changed: Update the version number in your service worker and refresh the browser, click on `skip waiting` and refresh and `activate` if given the option in Dev tools under `Application` -> `Service Workers`
-  - Refresh the page to update the service worker code, and close the tab of your app.
+  - If only Service Worker code is changed: Refresh the page to update the service worker code, and close the tab of your app.
 Then re-open a new one.
 Use this approach if you want to test something that requires you keep the same service worker around - i.e. if you're testing push notifications and need to retain the subscriptions for the sw.

 ### Testing/Development